lukaspili/Mortar-architect/README.md

 Architect is very flexible and you can use several `Navigator` instances at the same time.
 It allows to provide sub navigation in your app.

-You can find an example of a sub navigator configured in a ViewPresenter in the **SubnavPresenter.java** class.
+You can find an example of a sub navigator configured in a ViewPresenter in the [`SubnavPresenter`](https://github.com/lukaspili/Mortar-architect/blob/master/app/src/main/java/com/mortarnav/presenter/SubnavPresenter.java) class.

 ## Composition